tactica/package-audit/README.md

 serviceworker-rails       0.6.0    0.6.0    2019-07-09                         medium  no updates by author in over 2 years
 turbolinks                5.2.1    5.2.1    2019-09-18                         medium  no updates by author in over 2 years

-Found a total of 14 ruby gems.
 3 vulnerable (7 vulnerabilities), 6 outdated, 9 deprecated.
+Found a total of 14 ruby packages.

 To get more information about the ruby gem vulnerabilities run:
  > bundle-audit check --update